-C. Sale for Export.
+C. Sale for Export

 Once it is established that there was a sale from the manufacturer to the middleman, the next step is to determine whether that sale was one for exportation to the United States.
 The question is whether, at the time the merchandise was purchased from the manufacturer by the middleman, the goods were destined for export to the United States.
+Customs has ruled that where the merchandise is shipped to the middleman is a second country and then exported to the United States, there is no basis for a first sale appraisement.

-Affirmative answers to the following questions may be sufficient to satisfy this requirement.
+Affirmative answers to the following questions may be sufficient to satisfy this sale for export requirement.

-- Does the middleman's purchase order specify delivery to the United States? - Will the merchandise carry trademarks owned by the importer? - Is the merchandise shipped to the buyer by the manufacturer? - Do carton markings indicate shipment to the buyer in the United States? - Is the merchandise labeled for distribution in the United States?
+- Does the middleman's purchase order specify delivery to the United States? - Will the merchandise carry trademarks owned by the importer? - · Is the merchandise shipped to the buyer by the manufacturer? - Do carton markings indicate shipment to the buyer in the United States? - · Is the merchandise labeled for distribution in the United States?

-D. Validity of the Price.
+D. Validity of the Price

 Once it is established that there was a sale and that the sale was one for exportation to the United States, the validity of the price is examined.
 Validity is based on whether the middleman and manufacturer are related and whether any non-market influences affected the price between the parties, i.e., did the transaction occur at "arm's length".